Ask the Experts: Understanding & Managing Swallowing Disorders

 About the Speakers

-Scott Gabbard, MD is a board-certified gastroenterologist in the Department of Gastroenterology and Hepatology in Cleveland Clinic’s Digestive Disease Institute.
+Scott Gabbard, MD is a board-certified gastroenterologist in the Department of Gastroenterology and Hepatology in Cleveland Clinic’s Digestive Disease and Surgery Institute.
 He sees patients in Cleveland Clinic’s Center for Swallowing and Esophageal Disorders.
 Dr. Gabbard completed his fellowship in advanced esophageal and motility and a fellowship in gastroenterology and hepatology at Dartmouth-Hitchcock Medical Center, in Lebanon, NH.
 He completed his resident in internal medicine at University of North Carolina Hospitals in Chapel Hill, NC.
 Dr. Gabbard graduated from medical school at Case Western Reserve University School of medicine.

 Siva Raja, MD, PhD is a board-certified thoracic surgeon in the Department of Thoracic and Cardiovascular Surgery in the Sydell and Arnold Miller Family Heart & Vascular Institute at Cleveland Clinic.
 His specialty interests include lung and esophageal cancer.